C-W-Z/dst_extra_lunar_island/README.md

 [h2]Core Features[/h2]
 [list]
-[*] Shape & Size: Supports both "Circular" and "Square" shapes, with 19x19 and 33x33 tile size options.
+[*] Shape & Size: Supports both "Circular" and "Square" shapes, with 19x19, 25x25, and 33x33 tile size options.
 You can optionally replace the outer 2 rings with Shell Beach turf.
 [*] Center Customization: Keep the center as solid ground (great for placing an Ice Crystaleyezer) or hollow it out into a lake ranging from 1x1 up to 5x5.
 [*] Specific Center Entities: Instantly spawn a specific entity right in the middle of the island.
-Options include: Hot Spring, Oasis Lake, Native Knobbly Tree (Great Tree Trunk), or Transplanted Knobbly Tree (Above-Average Tree Trunk).
+Options include: Hot Spring, Oasis Lake, Moon Stone, Native Knobbly Tree (Great Tree Trunk), or Transplanted Knobbly Tree (Above-Average Tree Trunk).
 [*] Mossy Vine Configuration: If you choose to spawn a Knobbly Tree in the center, you can customize the amount and position (Cross or Square patterns) and distance of extra Mossy Vines to effortlessly create the perfect shelter shade for your sea base.
 [*] Natural Resource Generation: Fully customize the amount of natural resources spawned on your extra islands.
-Supported objects include: Starfish, Bull Kelp Roots, Sea Bones, Driftwood, Lune Trees, Saplings, Stone Fruit Bushes, Moonglass Rocks, Moon Rocks, Gold Veins, Rocks, and Cave-in Boulders.
+Supported objects include: Starfish, Bull Kelp Roots, Sea Bones, Driftwood, Lune Trees, Saplings, Stone Fruit Bushes, Moonglass Rocks, Moon Rocks, Gold Veins, Rocks, Cave-in Boulders, and Saladmanders.
 [/list]

 [h2]Notes[/h2]